MicrosoftDocs/entra-docs/docs/standards/nist-authenticator-assurance-level-3.md

 FIDO 2 security keys, smart cards, and Windows Hello for Business can help you meet these requirements.

-* FIDO2 key providers are in FIPS certification.
-We recommend you review the list of [supported FIDO2 key vendors](~/identity/authentication/concept-authentication-passwordless.md).
+* Multiple FIDO2 security key providers meet FIPS requirements.
+We recommend you review the list of [supported FIDO2 key vendors](~/identity/authentication/concept-fido2-hardware-vendor.md).
 Consult with your provider for current FIPS validation status.

 * Smart cards are a proven technology.
 Multiple vendor products meet FIPS requirements.